Introduction

 Interview potential customers extensively.
 Ask open questions about their problems, current solutions, and desired outcomes.
 Listen more than you talk.

-Identify patterns across interviews.
+Pattern identification: After 5-7 interviews, patterns emerge.
 Recurring problems indicate genuine pain.
 Unique complaints might indicate niche opportunities.
+Create a matrix of problems mentioned, severity ratings, and frequency.
 Patterns reveal market truth.

 Building Validation Products